 Braces vs Invisalign for Teens: How to Decide | iSmile Orthodontics

-Choosing between braces and clear aligners for your teen comes down to lifestyle, smile needs, and ability to follow through with removable aligners.
-Both options straighten teeth and correct bite issues well.
-Metal braces work around the clock without requiring compliance, while clear aligners offer a nearly invisible look that appeals to self-conscious teens.
-Dr. Lauren at iSmile Orthodontics can help Spokane Valley families figure out which option fits your teen best during a free consult.
+Choosing between braces and clear aligners for your teen comes down to lifestyle, smile needs and whether they will stick with removable aligners.
+Both straighten teeth and correct bite issues well.
+Metal braces work around the clock with no compliance required, while clear aligners give a nearly invisible look that appeals to self-conscious teens.
+Dr. Lauren can help your family figure out which one fits during a free consult.

 What Are Braces and Invisalign?